The Erd\H{o}s Matching Conjecture and concentration inequalities: Concluding remarks

-\end{gypo} The second term in \eqref{eqdiver} is the diversity of ${[k(s+1)-1]\choose k}$.
-Proving \eqref{eqdiver} completely or establishing it at least for initial families would provide much better bounds on $\beta$ from Lemma~\ref{lemtobeta}.
+\end{prb} Resolving this problem completely, or at least for shifted families, would provide much better bounds on $\beta$ from Lemma~\ref{lemtobeta}.
 Also, it would immediately provide us with a good universal bound on the $m(n,k,s)$.
 We could prove \eqref{eqdiver} only for $n\ge n_0(k,s)$.
-That proof along with some other diversity results will appear in \cite{FK15}.
+That proof along with some other diversity results appears in \cite{FK15}.
+We note that, although we believe that \eqref{eqdiver} always holds for shifted families, it is not always true for general families, even for $s=1$.
+See the paper \cite{Kup21} of the second author for details.

+In \cite{FK18}, we studied a general problem that includes the EMC as a subcase.
+There are many interesting questions that arise there.

 We note that it would be also very interesting to extend the stability result for the EMC proved in \cite{FK7} to the new range $n>\frac 53 sk$.